chichengmessi/neural_ode_control/README.md

 - The learned dynamics becomes increasingly accurate compared to the ground truth (rollout lines getting closer)
 - The control quality improves as the system gets closer to the target state

+Through an intriguing interplay and mutual supervision between these two neural networks (dynamics learner and controller), the model learns the optimal control as well as the system dynamics.

 ![Learning Process](assets/learning_process.gif)